replicatedhq/troubleshoot.sh/docs/source/collect/run.md

 ### Using dockerconfigjson secrets

-ImagePullSecret accepts only secrets of type `type: kubernetes.io/dockerconfigjson`.
-ImagePullSecret.data field takes only one argument, `.dockerconfigjson`, which must contain a valid base64 encoded config.json string.

-Further information about config.json file and dockerconfigjson secrets may be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

 Troubleshoot will create a temporary secret, use it to pull the image from the private repository and delete it after the run collector is completed.

 ```yaml